codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do hens stay fit?
-They always egg-cercise!
+Yesterday I confused the words "jacuzzi" and "yakuza".
+Now I'm in hot water with the Japanese mafia.

 ## Daily Trivia

-Which of the following languages is used as a scripting language in the Unity 3D game engine?
+When was the programming language &quot;C#&quot; released?
- 1. Objective-C
+ 1. 1998
- 2. C++
+ 2. 1999
- 3. Java
+ 3. 2000
- 4. C#
+ 4. 2001

 <details>
   <summary>Answer</summary>
-  C#
+  2000
 </details>